Multiple-shot and unambiguous discrimination of von Neumann measurements: Minimum error discrimination

+The authors of~\cite{chiribella2008memory} showed that parallel discrimination scheme is optimal among all possible architectures for the case of discrimination of unitary channels.
+In this subsection we will prove a theorem which thesis is rendered in the spirit of the results obtained in~\cite{chiribella2008memory}, nevertheless, our theorem concerns the discrimination of von Neumann measurements.
+It is worth mentioning here that the optimality of the parallel scheme is no longer true when studying the discrimination of general (non-projective) POVMs.
+In the case of discrimination of POVMs with rank-one effects one may need to use adaptive discrimination scheme to obtain perfect distinguishability \cite{krawiec2020discrimination}.
+While considering the discrimination of von Neumann measurements, one could expect that we can improve the discrimination by performing some processing based on the obtained measurement's labels.
+It appears that such processing will not improve the discrimination.

-The first step in our study is to extend Eq.~\eqref{eq:mainRESold} to the parallel setting.
-Here we study the form of the optimal matrix $E$ in the parallel scheme.
-The following theorem states that it has a tensor product form.
+We will focus on the minimum error discrimination in the parallel scenario and our goal will be to characterize the probability of correct discrimination after $N$ queries to the black box.
+The first step is to extend Eq.~\eqref{eq:mainRESold} to the parallel setting.
+We study the form of the optimal matrix $E$ in the parallel scheme.
+The following theorem, which proof is presented in Appendix \ref{app:parallel}, states that it has a tensor product form.

-\begin{theorem} Let $U \in U_d$ and let $\PP_U$ be the corresponding von Neumann measurement on $\C^d$.
+\begin{theorem} Let $N \in \mathbb{N}$, $U \in U_d$ and let $\PP_U$ be the corresponding von Neumann measurement on $\C^d$.
 Then we have the following equality

 \end{theorem}